 Sequencing Clinicians and Clinic Fees

 Some Step 2 clinics will include sequencing.
 If sequencing is not taught during your Step2 cadaver trimming clinics, you must schedule your Sequencing Clinic at a later date with another clinician or your Step 2 clinician.
 Step 2 clinicians will have their sequencing schedules posted online.
 The sequencing clinic may be taken at any time after Step 1 is completed.
 Fees are set by clinicians and may vary by the number of students participating and the number of actual training days per student.
 Fee is paid directly to the clinician.
 Do not pay the ISNHCP.

 Sequencing video submission

-Before advancing to Step 4 ("Live Horse Trim Clinic"), students must produce a video for the ISNHCP to evaluate your sequencing skills.
-In the video, students must be able demonstrate on one horse that they are physically in shape and can sequence according to clinic standards taught by your clinician and explained in the Training Manual.
-Students may sequence with a Handler or "free rein" (sequence without a handler).
+Before advancing to Step 4 ("Live Horse Trim Clinic"), you must produce a video for the ISNHCP to evaluate your sequencing skills.
+In the video, you must be able demonstrate on one horse that you are physically in shape and can sequence according to clinic standards taught by your clinician and explained in the Training Manual.
+You may sequence with a Handler or "free rein" (sequencing without a handler).

-Video submission instructions can be found on page 118 of the Training Manual.
+3. Submit your video according to instructions on page 118 of the Training Manual.